11jo/TDD_Hall-of-Knowledge/Readme.md

 It add a little NPC Avaunis (no banter) at the Order of The Radiant Heart who will lead you to the Hall of Knowledge mini quest.

+Hint : After talking to Avaunis and accept the quest go to the city gate.

 ## Install:
 --------